alexrudall/ruby-openai/README.md

 # => "Anna is a young woman in her mid-twenties, with wavy chestnut hair that falls to her shoulders..."
 ```

+Note: the API docs state that token usage is included in the streamed chat chunk objects, but this doesn't currently appear to be the case.
+If you need to work out how many tokens are being used while streaming, try [tiktoken_ruby](https://github.com/IAPark/tiktoken_ruby).

 ### Functions

 You can describe and pass in functions and the model will intelligently choose to output a JSON object containing arguments to call those them.
 For example, if you want the model to use your method `get_current_weather` to get the current weather in a given location: